-For some questions you’ll have just a mere number of seconds to read a whole passage of text and the select an answer – the timing is incredibly difficult to stick to!
+The timing for the UCAT is very difficult to stick to.
+For some questions, you’ll have just a few seconds to read a whole passage of text and select an answer.

-Make sure you book your test before you start UCAT prep so you can use it to count down to the big day.
-You’ll also be able to plan your preparing more effectively if you know how much time you have to work with.
+Make sure you book your test date (or have a preferred test date in mind) before you start UCAT preparation, so you can use it to count down to exam day.
+You’ll also be able to plan more effective preparation if you know how much time you have to work with.